supro200/sdwan-auto-upgrade/README.md

 ### Introduction

-This tool demonstrates the approach automated upgrades of edge devices in a Cisco SD-WAN environment to simplify and streamline the software rollout and upgrade process.
+This tool demonstrates the approach to automatically upgrade Cisco edge devices in a Cisco SD-WAN environment to simplify and streamline the software rollout and upgrade process.

 It uses Public Cloud infrastructure to store software images and manage access to them using API.